 THIS EVENT IS CPD CERTIFIED

-We also expect discussion on the impact of government funding for a range of social prescribing schemes across England and what more can be done locally to identify and organise the use of assets that already exist.
+Further sessions consider the impact of government funding for a range of social prescribing schemes across England and priorities for utilising additional funding of £4.5bn within the NHS Long Term Plan for primary and community-based care over the next five years - as well as what more can be done locally to identify and organise the use of assets that already exist.